Effective Date: November 03, 2008

 A.4 NASA Tin and Other Metal Whisker website: http://nepp.nasa.gov/whisker.

-B.1 Tin-Lead (Sn-Pb) based solders and Sn-Pb part surface finishes (minimum 3% Pb by weight) shall be used whenever possible for the assembly of electronics hardware intended for NASA spaceflight and critical ground support applications (Requirement).
+B.1 Tin-Lead (Sn-Pb) based solders and Sn-Pb part surface finishes (minimum 3% Pb by weight) will be used for the assembly of electronics hardware intended for NASA spaceflight and critical ground support applications.
 The use of lead-free (Pb-free) solders or Pb-free Sn-based part surface finishes may be allowed when justified by technical need, but only by exception and with the approval of the parts, materials, and processes control board for the NASA project or an equivalent authority.

-B.4 The use of Pb-free (<3% Pb) Sn-based solders and surface finishes in applications below 13.2oC shall be assessed for the risk of the damaging effects of tin pest formation (Requirement).
+B.2 The use of Pb-free (<3% Pb) Sn-based solders and surface finishes in applications below 13.2oC are assessed for the risk of the damaging effects of tin pest formation.
 Tin pest refers to the allotropic phase transformation of tin that can occur which turns tin from a ductile conductor into a brittle semiconductor.

 Note: The introduction of lead containing solders presents an employee exposure hazard that is regulated under OSHA (29 CFR 1910.1025).
 This regulation requires baseline hazard assessments be performed for any operation (e.g., generation of metal dust or fume) that may result in employee exposure to lead, and additional medical surveillance, employee training, monitoring, and exposure control requirements when a positive exposure assessment is made.
 Exposure risk, based on past assessments, is very low for piecework operations and moderate for assembly line or classroom instruction based on work volume.